This game has unused code.

-The game is completely copied to the hard drive when installing, making this screen unused.
+The program is completely copied to the hard drive when installing, making this screen unused.

-There's an unused routine that displays the development credits on the screen during gameplay.
+There's an unused routine that displays the development credits on the screen in the platform game.
 It's made of 3 test al,al machine instructions followed by a je (jump if equal) instruction.
 We can enable it by changing these je instructions at 0x237DD, 0x237C5, 0x237AD with jne in nestle_game.exe.